 Internal corners are edges in a part that cannot be machined easily, due to the geometry of the tooling head.

-Automatic mould solutions are generated for components uploaded to the site.
-The draft value of each face in the mould solutions is calculated, and faces with a draft of less than 2 degrees are highlighted, as these will make the component difficult to remove from the mould.
+Automatic mold solutions are generated for components uploaded to the site.
+The draft value of each face in the mold solutions is calculated, and faces with a draft of less than 2 degrees are highlighted, as these will make the component difficult to remove from the mold.

 See our blog post on this: Tooling Essentials - Draft Angles

 Points in a part where the faces meet at too small an angle, so are unmachinable.
 A point in a deep triangular feature of a part should trigger this.